vedangnaik/conways-game-of-langs/python/README.md

 * **Python 3.x** - Any version with support for f-strings, exceptions and `argparse`.

 ## Build
-There is no build process
+There is no build process.

 ## Run
 Simulate 500 turns of a game on a 25x25 board with initial state read from `test.txt`.
 Output images will be placed in the directory the command is run from.